ejwill/ejwill-scad/scad/milwaukee/labels/low-profile-cases/README.md

 - **Customizable Handle Geometry**: Adjust the handle's length, width, and height to fit different organizer types.
 - **Rounded Edges**: Smooth, rounded edges for a polished look.
-- **Customizable Catches**: Modify the size, position, and tightness of the catches.
-- **Arch Cutouts**: Option to create arch-shaped cutouts for advanced designs.
-- **Text Embedding**: Embed text into the handle or print it on the surface.
+- **Text Engraving**: Engrave text into the handle or print it on the surface.
+  - Engraving can be the same or different color for
 - **BOSL2 Integration**: Uses the BOSL2 library for advanced geometry operations.

 ## Compatible Organizers